 Servicemembers and their dependents who believe that their SCRA rights have been violated should contact the nearest Armed Forces Legal Assistance office.
 Additional information about the SCRA and the other laws protecting servicemembers is available at www.servicemembers.gov.

-Servicemembers and their families who are facing foreclosure may also contact the HomeCorps Hotline at (617) 573-5333.
+Servicemembers and their families who have received notice of an auction date may also contact the HomeCorps Hotline at (617) 573-5333.